 The National Parks budget supports healthy fish and wildlife, public access to the outdoors, rural economies, and our nation’s rich heritage.
 Congress should reject the President’s proposed cuts, which could be up to 7% cut for the National Park service, which already faces significant backlog, and up to 16% for the Department of Interior as a whole.
 The Park Service funding is essential to operating and maintaining the places that deeply inspire American families, provide healthy recreational opportunities, support local economies and protect America’s natural and cultural treasures.

 ➤ Tell your representative to support increased funding for the National Park Service and appropriate funds that support the National Park Service Centennial Challenge.

 Improve Public Lands Infrastructure

-A long-term underinvestment by Congress in public lands has led to a $13 billion repair backlog, including crumbling roads and bridges, run-down trails, and rotting historic buildings.
+A long-term under-investment by Congress in public lands has led to a $16 billion repair backlog, including crumbling roads and bridges, run-down trails, and rotting historic buildings.
 Voyageurs National Park alone has over $16.4 million in backlog which includes projects that would improve visitor safety and save historic structures.

 Minnesota has received approximately $240.8 million in LWCF funding over the past five decades, protecting places such as Voyageurs National Park, the Boundary Waters Canoe Area Wilderness, the Minnesota Valley National Wildlife Refuge, and the Saint Croix National Scenic River.
-LWCF is crucial to VNPA’s Land Preservation Initiative.
+LWCF is a dedicated funding source allows the federal government to buy private lands from willing sellers and is crucial to VNPA’s Land Preservation Initiative.